khuangaf/CHOCOLATE/README.md

 ## Spotlights

-* CHOCOLATE - The first chart caption factuality benchmark for
+* CHOCOLATE - The first factuality benchmark for chart captioning.
-* CHOCOLATE is used to establish the Chart Caption Factual Error Correction task.
+* CHOCOLATE is also used to establish the Chart Caption Factual Error Correction task.
 * Comming soon
     - [x] The CHOCOLATE benchmark
     - [x] The ChartVE metric ([khhuang/chartve](https://huggingface.co/khhuang/chartve))